-G1: Integrated urbanization of the Morro da Cruz Rock Massif in Florianópolis, Brazil
+Integrated Urbanization of the Morro da Cruz Rock Massif in Florianópolis

-Ministry of Cities, Government of Brazil
+Submitted by: Ministry of Cities, Government of Brazil

-The integrated urbanization of the Morro da Cruz Rock Massif was carried out through a contract signed between Ministry of Cities and the Municipal Government of Florianópolis in State of Santa Catarina, with the transfer of resources from General Budget of the Union (OGU) and the contribution of resources by the municipal government as a counterpart.
-The intervention improved the quality of life of families in situations of social vulnerability, living in precarious settlements and landslide-risk areas, through integrated actions that covered socioeconomic issues, housing, environmental, land and urban infrastructure, access to public services and equipment, and disaster risk prevention aspects.
+The integrated urbanization of Morro da Cruz Rock Massif was carried out through a contract signed between Ministry of Cities and the Municipal Government of Florianópolis in State of Santa Catarina, with the transfer of resources from General Budget of the Union (OGU) and the contribution of resources by the Municipal Government, as a counterpart.
+The intervention improved the quality of life of families in situations of social vulnerability, living in precarious settlements and landslides risk areas, through integrated actions that covered socioeconomic, housing, environmental, land, urban infrastructure, access to public services and equipment, and disaster risk prevention aspects.
 The urban infrastructure developed as a part of this programme was built to be resilient towards landslides and floods so as to protect at-risk communities.

-The initiative was part of the Informal Settlements Urbanization-Growth Acceleration Program (PAC-UAP) implemented by the Ministry of Cities, which aims to support the government in raising the quality-of-life standards of families in situations of social vulnerability living in informal settlements, through the provision of urban infrastructure, improvement of housing conditions, risk reduction, provision of equipment and land regularization actions.
-The intervention aimed to improve living conditions in 16 communities that were home to 5,677 families, of which 438 lived in risk areas.
+The initiative was part of Growth Acceleration Program - PAC - Urbanization of Slums, implemented by the Ministry of Cities, which aims to support the government in raising the quality of life standards of families in situations of social vulnerability living in slums, through the provision of urban infrastructure, improvement of housing conditions, risk reduction, provision of equipment and land regularization actions.
+The intervention aimed to improve living conditions in 16 communities, where 5,677 families lived, of which 438 lived in risk areas.

-In this context, the Municipal Government of Florianópolis registered the intervention proposal in the Federal selection process of the Slum Upgrading Program, and it was selected in 2007.
-The total investment was US\$13,068,343, of which US\$8,639,897 came from the General Budget of the Union from the federal government and US\$4,428,446 from the municipal government.
-To execute the works, the municipal government held bidding processes to hire specialized companies to implement the infrastructure and carry out the technical social work.
+In this context, the Municipal Government of Florianópolis registered the intervention proposal in the Federal selection process of Slum Upgrading Program, that was selected in 2007.
+The total investment was US\$13,068,343, of which US\$8,639,897 came from General Budget of the Union from Federal Government and US\$4,428,446 from Municipal Government.
+To execute the works, the Municipal Government held bidding processes to hire specialized companies to implement the infrastructure and carry out the technical social work.

 The projects included infrastructure works to provide access to basic sanitation, electricity and public lighting services, as well as improving accessibility conditions.
 Considering the existence of residences in areas susceptible to risk, on the slope of the hill, the aim was to reduce the risk of landslides and floods, allowing the consolidation of most families in the intervention area itself.
-For that, 45 plumbing and sanitation facilities were built, with an impact not only on improving the quality of life, but also on the hygiene and health conditions of the beneficiary families.
+For that, forty-five plumbing and sanitation facilities were built, with an impact not only on improving the quality of life, but also on the hygiene and health conditions of the families benefiting.

-To assist the families that needed to be rehoused, the construction of new housing units in a nearby area was planned.
+To assist the families that needed to be removed, the construction of new housing units in a nearby area was planned.
 Ninety-one housing units were built, in addition to ramps and stairs to improve accessibility for residents, and a public facility focused on culture.

-The works included construction of a water supply network, a sewage collection network, earthmoving, paving, a rainwater drainage network, electricity supply network, installation of public lighting poles, retaining walls and soil stabilization, and environmental recovery works.
+Thus, the works included construction of a water supply network, a sewage collection network, earthmoving, paving, a rainwater drainage network, electricity supply network, installation of public lighting poles, retaining walls and soil stabilization, and environmental recovery works.
 A warehouse was also built in the Caiera community to sort and select solid waste with the aim of generating income for the local population.
 In terms of the environment, a park headquarters was built with the aim of promoting the preservation of local flora and fauna and providing sports and leisure amenities for residents.